brandonduong/JgDiff/README.md

 * Wait for JgDiff to calculate the results (may take up to 1 minutes depending on sample size!)
 * Results will then be displayed onscreen!

+## Future! ##
+* Currently only takes into account the North American server (all ranked games), therefore hope to implement an option to change to the
+Korean and European servers soon.
+* As more matches are added to the database, the longer the loading time, therefore hope to implement a faster algorithm + loading screen when waiting for results.

 ## Credits ##
 ### Special Thanks ###
   * Janet Jin : For reminding me to eat while working and celebrating the successful hosting of JgDiff after 12 hours. :(